glyph/Pomodouroboros/README.md

 ## Status

-Currently, Pomodouroboros's implementation quality is very rough, and probably not suitable for anyone other than people who know, or want to learn, Python, in order to help fix it up.
+Currently, Pomodouroboros’s implementation quality is very rough, and probably not suitable for anyone other than people who know, or want to learn, Python, in order to help fix it up.
 As such there is no packaged build for end-users yet.
-However, hopefully in the [not too distant future](https://github.com/glyph/Pomodouroboros/issues/21), releases will be available from the "Releases" tab.
+However, hopefully in the [not too distant future](https://github.com/glyph/Pomodouroboros/issues/21), releases will be available from the “Releases” tab.

+Right now there’s only a Mac frontend since that’s the platform I use day-to-day, but I’d really like to get Windows and Linux frontends as soon as possible.

+If “person with ADHD who knows or wants to learn Python” sounds like you, have a look at the [list of issues](https://github.com/glyph/Pomodouroboros/issues) to find something simple to contribute!
+In order to run it, make a virtualenv, `pip install -Ur requirements.txt`, and then run `./runme`.